Kosmorro/kosmorro/manpage/kosmorro.1.md

     a file to export the output to; if not given, the standard output is used

 `--format=`_FORMAT_, `-f` _FORMAT_ (optional)
-    the format under which the information have to be output; one of the following: text, json, pdf.
+    the format under which the information have to be output; one of the following: text (plain text, like normal console output), json, tex (LaTeX), pdf.
     If no format is provided, the output format will be inferred from the extension of the output file

 `--no-graph`
     present the ephemerides in a table instead of a graph; PDF output format only